tjdugan/the-master-of-none/_drafts/2018-06-21-use-abaa-certified-installers.md

 We came in, repaired the work, and finished the air barrier on schedule.
 Another one in the books.
 It just didn't have to be so difficult.

 That was a few years ago now.
 Since that time, I have been answering all the same questions and facing all the same problems with air barrier.
 "Why is your price X?
-It seems awfully high."
-"Who owns the silicone sheet extrusions?
-The glass guy didn't carry it."
+It seems awfully high." or "Can you help make this problem go away?."

 There seems to be a lack of true understanding of the air barrier systems in general.
 This is no surprise with so many different systems, so many different products available.
 Non-permeable, Vapor permeable, Bithumious, Non-bituminous, Silicone, Sheet, Fluid-Applied, Aluminum-Faced, NFPA 285 Compliant, etc. There are so many different accessories, different methods for treating transitions, tie-ins, and openings.

 That's why whe have the job-specific specification, right?
 The only problem with that is that it is probably a generic spec.
+W

 ## What is ABAA?